ibm-cloud-docs/vmwaresolutions/sddc/sd_viewinginstances.md

 Review the following topics for information to help you complete the login instructions:

 * For the requirements and necessary steps before you access the vSphere Web Client, see [Timeout reached while connecting to the vSphere Web Client](../vmonic/trbl_timeout_vc_console.html).
-* For a list of access points to log in to the SoftLayer Private Network using VPN, see [VPN Access](http://www.softlayer.com/vpn-access){:new_window}.
+* For a list of access points to log in to the Bluemix Infrastructure (SoftLayer) Private Network using VPN, see [VPN Access](http://www.softlayer.com/vpn-access){:new_window}.
 * If you have problems when you deploy an OVF (Open Virtualization Format) file using the vSphere Web Client, see [Deploying an OVF file using the vSphere Web Client](../vmonic/trbl_deploy_ovf.html).

 ## Related links